 We heard so many stories from the Icelanders we met of reckless tourists causing mayhem: families having a picnic on a glacier; driving on closed roads with unsuitable vehicles; tourists being swept out to sea and the most shocking of all – parents with their children iceberg hopping at the Jökulsárlón lagoon in East Iceland only last week.
 We saw it first hand for ourselves – rentals cars just stopping on the road to admire the scenery, and people venturing far too close to the raging sea.

-Iceland is beautiful, but it’s also rugged, wild and dangerous.
+Iceland in winter is beautiful, but it’s also rugged, wild and dangerous.
 Respect it at all times and don’t be one of those irresponsible tourists who make the headlines or worse… lose their lives.

 Iceland is expensive, but it is possible to do it on a budget